strath-sdr/rfsoc_qpsk/README.md

 pip3 install git+https://github.com/strath-sdr/rfsoc_qpsk
 ```

-Once installation has complete, you will find the QPSK demonstrator notebooks located in the jupyter home workspace in the `qpsk-demonstrator` folder.
+Once installation has complete, you will find the QPSK demonstrator notebooks located in the jupyter home workspace in the `rfsoc-studio/qpsk-demonstrator` folder.

 This repository uses Voila to create simple web applications using Jupyter notebooks.
 Your RFSoC2x2, RFSoC4x2, or ZCU111 development board should already be preinstalled with a version of Voila and no further setup is required.